 Cost Saving with In-house Development and Assembly to be an Added Advantage

-Supply chain bottleneck due to COVID-19, high CAPEX and OPEX, followed by depletion and rising prices of raw material such as lithium and cobalt have been some of the recent restraining factors for the deployment of lithium-ion Gigafactory services.
+Supply chain bottleneck due to COVID-19, high CAPEX and OPEX, followed by depletion and rising prices of raw material such as lithium, and cobalt have been some of the recent restraining factors for lithium-ion Gigafactory deployment.
 Lithium, the lightest and key element of all lithium-ion batteries, is sourced from just a few countries.
 More than 90% of all lithium comes from Australia (44%), Chile (34%), and Argentina (13%), which makes the business highly dependent on these nations.
 The COVID-19 pandemic has impacted not only the electric vehicle production but also the Gigafactory operations.
 Most of the production facilities either remained closed or were unable to attain full production capacity due to shortage of staff and raw materials during initial months of the viral outbreak.
 In April 2020, Tesla reduced its staff at Nevada, the US Gigafactory by a whopping 75% amidst the pandemic situation.

 Asia Pacific dominated lithium-ion Gigafactory market in 2019 owing to the deployment of high-capacity Gigafactory based in China.
 More planned projects in India, and a few other Asian nations are expected to drive demand for Gigafactory by 2030.
-Currently, there are more than five operational lithium-ion Gigafactories.
-Globally, out of the 70 announced Gigafactories in 2020, more than 40 are based in China.
-Unlike China, Europe does not have a coherent industrial strategy to attract large-scale battery manufacturing, which is impeding the expansion of lithium-ion Gigafactory market in the region.
+Currently, there are more than five operational lithium-ion Gigafactory projects here.
+Globally, out of the 70 announced Gigafactory projects in 2020, more than 40 are based in China.
+Unlike China, Europe does not have a coherent industrial strategy to attract the large-scale battery manufacturing sector, which is impeding the expansion of lithium-ion Gigafactory market in the region.

 Global Lithium-ion Gigafactory Market: Competitive Landscape